Your Personal Trainer for Languages

 Not a Language Teacher

-I don`t teach people languages I coach them through the learning of the language.
-Some people choose to do this independently and some with a tutor who specifies in that particular language.
+I don`t teach you a language but coach you through the learning of the language.
+Alongside working with me some people study their target language independently, and others with a tutor who specialises in that particular language.
 Despite what I`ve said not all language teachers are bad.

-I coach people from all over the world who are excited about speaking a foreign language.
+I coach people from all over the world who want to SPEAK a foreign language.
 I work with them regularly to support their learning.

-From overcoming blocks, to drawing up learning schedules, and even finding native speakers to practice with I`m your go to Superwomen!
-No I don`t have the costume.
-You can then apply this knowledge to any language you learn.
+I help with everything from overcoming blocks, to drawing up learning schedules, and even finding native speakers to practice with.
+You can apply what I show you to any language you learn.

 Some of My Super Powers